 Both CBT and DBT treat addiction issues in a clinical setting.
 However, CBT originally treated depression and anxiety, while DBT treated borderline personality disorder (BPD).
 These therapies’ effectiveness in treating mental illnesses is why they are currently used during addiction treatment programs.
 This is because there are many similarities between mental health conditions and SUDs, with some people having both a SUD and co-occurring mental health disorder that contributes to their drug use.

-What Can I Expect During Dialectical behavior therapy?
+What Can I Expect During Dialectical Behavior Therapy?

 During DBT sessions, you can expect to focus on your drug use and any other issues that are relevant to your treatment.
 The therapy process is commonly divided into four modules.
 Each module focuses on different aspects of the patient’s life.
 The modules include mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.